mrbouquet69/Phantom-Trainer/README.md

 # Info
-This is a WIP Minimalist Trainer for GTA V Singeplayer
+This is a Minimalist Trainer for GTA V Singeplayer

 # Dependencies
 [Script Hook V](https://www.dev-c.com/gtav/scripthookv/)